Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations: Proof of Stability results

-Here in the above inequality, if $\tau \gtrsim 1$ then it is not difficult to check that the $\log \tau$ term is not present.
+Here, in the above inequality, if $\tau \gtrsim 1$ then it is not difficult to check that the $\log (2+\frac 1 {\tau}) $ term is bounded by a constant and can be absorbed into $m_0$.
 In the rest of this proof we shall just assume $0<\tau\ll 1$ without loss of generality.
 The case $\tau\gtrsim 1$ is similar and even easier.

 Now

 By \eqref{log_3.24} and Lemma \ref{z1}, we have (below in the third inequality we drop $1/A$ since $A\ge 1$)

 Therefore